dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Outclassed in all aspects by nearly all other Legendaries in all scenarios.
 On single target the Starfall is only useful with Stellar Drift which you wouldn’t take on a single target encounter.
 In AoE the Starsurge has very little value and due to the high Astral Power cost of Starfall you get very few procs.

+As long as the vast cost difference between Starfall and Starsurge exists this will only be good on single target.

 ### Primordial Arcanic Pulsar

 Has the upside of always having some value since it now works off Astral Power spent.